 This line had a short life of only sixty years, from 1908 to 1968, when the rails were removed and it became a cycle path.

 We had walked on many abandoned railway lines in France, and this was one of the most delightful of them, following the tumbling river, with the broken peaks of the Cévennes above on both sides.

-There were three tunnels to go through, and one of them we had to share with a donkey on its way up, being led by a couple almost as awkwardly laden as their animal.
+There were three tunnels to go through, and in one of them we met a donkey on its way up, being led by a couple almost as awkwardly laden as their animal.

 I finally took off my warm jacket at noon, and soon afterwards we stopped for lunch on the side of the track, just above the village of Saint-Julien-d’Arpaon.